 How to ship with dry ice

-Use 10 pounds of dry ice for each 24 to 48 hour period in a standard well-insulated cooler.
+Use 8-10 pounds of dry ice for a 24 to 48-hour period in a standard well-insulated cooler.
 For longer times and larger coolers, multiply by this amount.

 SHIPPING REFRIGERATED OR FROZEN ITEMS